KaiNorberg/PatchworkOS/README.md

 > An interesting detail is that when process A opens the `/secret` directory, the dentry underlying the file descriptor is the dentry that was mounted to `/secret`.
 When process B opens this directory it would retrieve the dentry of the directory in the parent superblock, and thus see the content of that directory in the parent superblock.
 Namespaces prevent or enable mountpoint traversal not directory visibility.
 If this means nothing to you, don't worry about it.

-This allows for a very flexible security model, where processes can be given access to any combination of files and directories without needing hidden permission bits or similar mechanisms.
-Additionally, since everything is a file, this applies to practically everything in the system, including devices, IPC mechanisms, etc.
+This allows for a composable, transparent and capability-based security model, where processes can be given access to any combination of files and directories without needing hidden permission bits or similar mechanisms.
+Additionally, since everything is a file, this applies to practically everything in the system, including devices, IPC mechanisms, etc. For example, if you wish to prevent a process from using sockets, you could simply bind `/dev/null` to `/net`.

+> Deciding if this model is truly a capability system is something that could be argued about.
+In the end, it does share the core properties of a capability system, namely that possession of a "capability" (a visibile file/directory) grants access to an object (the contents or functionality of the file/directory) and that "capabilities" can be transferred between processes (using mechanisms like `share()` and `claim()` described below).

 It would even be possible to implement a user-like system entirely in user space using namespaces by having the init process bind different directories depending on the user logging in.
-However, for simplicity this has not been implemented.

 For more information on for example mount propagation, see the [Namespace Documentation](https://kainorberg.github.io/PatchworkOS/html/d5/dbd/group__kernel__fs__namespace.html) or the [Userspace IO API Documentation](https://kainorberg.github.io/PatchworkOS/html/d4/deb/group__libstd__sys__io.html).